-Academic article write-ups (3 x 8% each):
+Academic article write-ups (2 x 7% each)

-There are three, one per unit of the course except the Introduction.
-All articles will be topical, casebased political ecology articles by geographers, published in the last year.
-Each write-up is 500-1000 words a) identifying the topic, argument, and key evidence, b) identifying political ecology theories and methods and how they matter in the analysis, c) identifying the contribution to geographic scholarship, and d) providing evaluation and personal reaction.
-Academic article write-ups teach you to read and evaluate academic literature, improve your understanding of PE theories and methods, improve your understanding of the development of geographic thought, and prepare you to conduct research.
+All articles will be recent, topical, case-based political ecology articles by geographers.
+Each write-up is 1-2 pages providing summary, identifying political ecology theories and methods and how they matter in the analysis, and providing evaluation and personal reaction.
+Academic article write-ups teach you to read and evaluate academic literature, improve your understanding of PE theories and methods, improve your understanding of the development of geographic thought, and prepare you for your project.

-Current events write-ups (3 x 8% each):
+Current events write-ups (3 x 7% each)

-There are four, one per unit of the course.
-These will be news stories from reputable newspapers and magazines, published within a few months of when they are assigned.
-Each write-up is 500-1000 words a) succinctly describing the issue at hand, b) identifying how PE is applied and/or suggesting how it might be applied and with what effect, and c) providing evaluation and personal reaction.
-These assignments take the place of quizzes and exams; they are designed to evaluate your knowledge of each unit's material.
-Current events write-ups give you practice applying course material to real-world events and prepare you to conduct research.
+You will be assigned to read recent news stories from reputable newspapers and magazines.
+Each write-up is 1-2 pages providing summary, identifying how PE is applied and/or suggesting how it might be applied and with what effect, and providing evaluation and personal reaction.
+These assignments take the place of exams; they are designed to evaluate your knowledge of course material.
+Current events write-ups give you practice applying course material to real-world events and prepare you for your project.

-Project (35% divided over 4-part assignment):
+Project (40% divided over a 5-part assignment):

 Students apply concepts and methods covered in the course to develop a political ecological account of a place that is meaningful to them.
 The project unfolds over the course of the semester, and we devote class time to the project throughout the semester.
 Early in the semester you will identify the place and a specific angle about it.
 For example, previous students' projects included: identification of the historical political economic processes that created the suburban subdivision they lived in as a kid, the factors that enabled Copenhagen to become one of the world's most sustainable cities, controversy over removal of a dam in a favorite park in their hometown, factors influencing water quality in the Chesapeake Bay, and the role of Māori conceptions of nature in New Zealand.
-The project can be based on library/internet research of existing knowledge or can include original research such as interviews or map analysis.
+The project will include both library/internet research to find existing knowledge and original research such as interviews or map analysis.

-There are two scaffold assignments due in the second half of the semester in which you report on progress and receive feedback (5% each).
-The final project is to produce a visual and/or experiential product that you will present to the class, such as a photo essay, video, map, poster, artwork, performance, or even a fieldtrip (15%).
+There are three scaffold assignments in which you report on progress and receive feedback (5% each).
+The final project is to produce a visual product that you will present to the class, such as a photo essay, video, map, poster, artwork, performance, or virtual fieldtrip (15%).
 You will also produce a written document that is complementary (10%).
-Instead of the written project being primary with the visual illustrating it, here the visual/experiential is primary with the writing providing context.
+Instead of the written project being primary with the visual illustrating it, here the visual is primary with the writing providing context.